philipnightwolf/nexmo-developer/_tutorials/client-sdk/create-webhook-server-phone-to-app.md

 Create a `server.js` file and add the code for the server:

 > **NOTE:** Paste in your Nexmo number and your user name to the code below.
-The username is the username you used in creating the user JWT in the earlier step.
+The username is the one you created a JWT for in a previous step.

 ``` javascript
 'use strict';